trixi-framework/tutorial-2023-kassel/README.md

-**Note:** The tutorial is intended for researchers who are already familiar with at least one other high-level language scientific programming language such as Python, C/C++, or Fortran.
+**Note:** The tutorial is intended for researchers who are already familiar with at least one other high-level language scientific programming language such as Python, C, C++, or Fortran.

 ## Getting started